 - 4901:1-25-02(A)(4) for certified aggregators and governmental aggregators (1.4 data)

 Additionally, Ohio’s EDUs submit similar data pursuant to Ohio Revised Code 4935 and Ohio Administrative Code 4901:5 (known as SE-1 or forecasting data).
 The PUCO may use any of these data sources in assessing whether effective competition exists for retail electric service in Ohio.

 Ohio's retail electric service market measurements

-Definition of Effective Competition: Existence of the following characteristics: (1) participation in the market by multiple sellers so that an individual seller is not able to influence significantly the market price of the commodity; (2) participation in the market by informed buyers; (3) lack of substantial barriers to supplier entry into and exit from the market; (4) lack of substantial barriers that may discourage customer participation in the market; and (5) sellers offering buyers a variety of CRES products.
+Effective competition includes the existence of the following characteristics: (1) participation in the market by multiple sellers so that an individual seller is not able to influence significantly the market price of the commodity; (2) participation in the market by informed buyers; (3) lack of substantial barriers to supplier entry into and exit from the market; (4) lack of substantial barriers that may discourage customer participation in the market; and (5) sellers offering buyers a variety of CRES products.

-Measurements of the health of the CRES market: (1) number of Commission-certified CRES providers in Ohio; (2) number of Commission-certified CRES providers by EDU service territory; (3) number of active CRES providers by EDU service territory; (4) number of customers shopping by class, by EDU service territory; and (5) percentage of load shopping by class, by EDU service territory; (6) all EDUs in Ohio have at least structural separation; (7) 100 percent of the SSO load is procured via a competitive process for all EDUs in Ohio; and (8) customers are engaged and informed about the products and services that they receive.
+Measurements of the health of Ohio’s CRES market include: (1) number of Commission-certified CRES providers in Ohio; (2) number of Commission-certified CRES providers by EDU service territory; (3) number of active CRES providers by EDU service territory; (4) number of customers shopping by class, by EDU service territory; and (5) percentage of load shopping by class, by EDU service territory; (6) all EDUs have at least structural separation; (7) 100 percent of the SSO load is procured via a competitive process for all EDUs; and (8) customers are engaged and informed about the products and services that they receive.